TheFriendlyCoder/python_template/README.rst

 * to generate a package do the following: :code:`python setup.py bdist_wheel`
 * uploading of new versions to pypi is handled automatically via Travis CI
-* generating up to date API docs is handled automatically to tox
+* generating up to date API docs is handled automatically by tox
-* to generate HTML docs run the following from the root folder: :code:`python setup.py build_sphinx`
+* to generate HTML docs run the following from the root folder:
+  :code:`python setup.py build_sphinx`
-* make sure to add any new project dependencies to the setup.py as requirements change
+* make sure to add any new project dependencies to the project.prop file as requirements change

 TIPS
 ----